Leveraging Fine-Grained Information and Noise Decoupling for Remote Sensing Change Detection

 In summary, the main contributions of this paper are as follows: \begin{itemize} \item 1.
 We rethink the importance of fine-grained information in change detection and elucidate the nature of pseudo-change noise.
 A context-dependent learning structure based regional attention is proposed to compensate for fine-grained information. \item 2.
 We propose brightness-aware and shape-aware modules to enhance the representation learning of shapes and improve model robustness against task-agnostic noise. \item 3.
 We introduce a regularization gate structure to decouple task-specific noise which helps mitigate the impact of extreme data imbalance on the model learning in change detection. \item 4.
-We achieve state-of-the-art performance on multiple change detection benchmarks.
+We achieve SOTA performance on multiple change detection benchmarks.
 Compared to the SOTA methods, our method improves F1 by 0.60\% and IoU by 1.03\% on the LEVIR-CD~\cite{levir-cd} dataset.
 On the WHU~\cite{WHU} dataset, the F1 is improved by 0.86\% and IoU by 4.97\%.
 On the DSIFN-CD~\cite{DSIFN-CD} dataset, our approach leads to a 1.48\% improvement in F1 and a 2.39\% increase in IoU.
 Finally, on the CDD~\cite{CDD2018Lebe} dataset, we saw an increase of 1.17\% in F1 and 2.25\% in IoU. \end{itemize}